 Benjamin Wilfond, MD

-Benjamin S. Wilfond, MD, is an investigator at the Treuman Katz Center for Pediatric Bioethics and a pulmonologist at Seattle Children's Hospital.
-He is professor, Division of Bioethics & Palliative Care and Pulmonary & Sleep Medicine, Department of Pediatrics, University of Washington School of Medicine.
-At UW, he is core faculty for the Institute for Public Health, an adjunct professor in the Department of Bioethics and Humanities, and co-leads the Institute of Translational Sciences Bioethics Core.
+Benjamin S. Wilfond, MD, is a pulmonologist and professor, Division of Bioethics & Palliative Care and Pulmonary & Sleep Medicine, Department of Pediatrics, University of Washington School of Medicine.
+He is core faculty for the Institute for Public Health Genetics and an adjunct professor in the Department of Bioethics and Humanities.

-Dr. Wilfond has made key scholarship contributions supporting the experience of families of children profound disabilities; understanding the impact of newborn screening, carrier testing, and genetic testing on children and families; and developing ethical approaches to conducting research on medical practices.
-He has more than 25 years of experience as a research ethics consultant and contributed to the development of this emerging practice through leadership, scholarship, and service.
+Dr. Wilfond has made scholarship contributions supporting the experience of families of children profound disabilities; understanding the impact of newborn screening, carrier testing, and genetic testing on children and families; and developing ethical approaches to conducting research on medical practices.
+He has more than 30 years of experience as a research ethics consultant and contributed to the development of this emerging practice through leadership, scholarship, and service.

 Dr. Wilfond attended Muhlenberg College, Rutgers New Jersey Medical School, and completed his postgraduate training at the University of Wisconsin.
 He has held faculty appointments at the University of Arizona, National Institutes of Health, and Johns Hopkins University.